cliffjsgit/class7-slides/slides.md

 -- string.punctuation - String of characters which are considered the punctuation characters in the current locale.
 -- string.whitespace - String containing all characters that are considered whitespace.
 These characters are usually space, tab, linefeed, return, formfeed, and vertical tab.
-- The datastucutres in Python provide useful methods for manipulating a lists and dictionary/histogram (ex. the sort method):
+- The datastucutres in Python provide useful methods for manipulating a list and a dictionary/histogram (ex. the sort method):
 -- https://docs.python.org/3/tutorial/datastructures.html
 -- https://docs.python.org/3/howto/sorting.html